-5.0 DOCUMENTATION AND REPORTING
+3.0 DOCUMENTATION AND REPORTING

-TurnKey will be on-site during excavation and regrading to document IRM activities.
-Such documentation will include, at minimum, reports of construction activities, community air monitoring results, and photographs and sketches, as necessary.
+TurnKey will document SRA activities including reports of construction activities, community air monitoring results, and photographs and sketches, as necessary.

-5.1 Construction Monitoring
+3.1 Construction Monitoring

-Standard reporting procedures for site activities will include preparation of a daily report and, when appropriate, problem identification and corrective measures reports.
-Appendix B contains sample project documentation forms.
+Standard reporting procedures for Site activities will include preparation of a daily report and, when appropriate, problem identification and corrective measures reports.
+Appendix E contains sample project documentation forms.
 Information that may be included on the daily report form includes: